Data Science: Applied Text Mining

 Advanced Master

-This course introduces the basic and advanced concepts and ideas in text mining and natural language processing.
 In this course, students will learn how to apply text mining methods on text data and analyse them in a pipeline with machine learning and deep learning algorithms.
-The course has a strongly practical hands-on focus, and students will gain experience in using text mining on real data from social sciences, humanities, and healthcare and interpreting the results.
+The course has a strongly practical hands-on focus, and students will gain experience in using text mining on real data from social sciences, humanities, and healthcare, and interpreting the results.

 The course deals with:

-• Review the fundamental approaches to text mining
+• Reviewing the fundamental approaches to text mining;

-• Understand and apply current methods for analyzing texts
+• Understanding and applying current methods for analyzing texts;

-• Define a text mining pipeline given a practical data science problem
+• Defining a text mining pipeline given a practical data science problem;

-• Implement all steps in a text mining pipeline: feature extraction, feature selection, model learning, model evaluation
+• Implementing all steps in a text mining pipeline: feature extraction, feature selection, model learning, model evaluation;

-• Understand and apply state-of-the-art methods in text mining
+• Understanding and applying state-of-the-art methods in text mining;

-• Implement word embedding and advanced deep learning techniques
+• Implementing word embedding and advanced deep learning techniques.

 The course starts with reviewing basic concepts of text mining and implementing advanced concepts in natural language processing.
 At the end of the week, participants will master advanced skills of text mining with Python.